sypets/t3doc-browser-extension/Readme.rst

 Features
 ========

+**version selector:**

-* because the current version selector is somewhat hidden, we display the first few versions as links in the top left
+Because the current version selector is somewhat hidden, we display the first few versions as links in the top right.
+This has the advantage, that it is immediately visible, if the page is available in other versions.
+Less clicking is necessary.
+With the current version selector, you always need 2 clicks.

+We only display the latest versions, because with increasing number of versions there are layout problems on mobile.
+Since TYPO3 7.6 is in ELTS and 6.2 and later are not even supported anymore, this should be enough.

+If you click on the "..." for more versions, this should open the (current) version selector.
+Currently, this does not work on mobile.
+(We should either get this to work or omit the ... on mobile).

-* versions that have a corresponding exact page are displayed with white background, versions that do not with grey (see also tooltip)
+Versions that have a corresponding exact page are displayed in bold with default background color, versions that do not are displayed in non-bold with a darker background color (see also tooltip for explanation)

+**readabiliy:**

 * because text is not well readable on wide screens, we set a maximum width
 * because pages are not well readable with images (with text):

-  * always set a drop-shadow
+  * always set a drop-shadow for images
   * make the drop-shadow more visible
   * add extra padding around images

+**usability:**

 * previous / next button on top is barely visible: make it more visible